Von-Seth/Von-Seth.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-#layout: page
 title:  "Resume"
 ---

 # Robert Loader
 Winnipeg, MB XXX XXX
 Robert.C.Loader@gmail.com
 +1 (XXX) XXX-XXXX

 ## Summary
----
 I am currently a U of M student in Computer Science, with prior experience as a Computer Shop Technician.
 I enjoy being physically active when possible, I strive for improvement in my work, and love solving new and unique problems.
 My work schedule is very open and flexible.

 ## Work Experience
----
 **Computer Shop Technician**
 _Computer Blues?
 Inc.
 January 2017 - May 2018_